Why Do I Have a Sharp Shooting Pain in My Leg Like an Electric Shock?

 When to See a Doctor in Phoenix

-- Electric shocks in legs worsen over time
+• Electric shock sensations in the legs that worsen over time

 FAQ